AshurAxelR/ForgottenRuins/readme.md

 ## Game Objective

 Find and activate all 8 _Obelisks_ to open the _Exit Portal_.
 Interact with the portal (right-click) to exit to the next level.
+There are a total of 10 increasingly difficult levels.

 Optional: Decode all tablets.